Jokay03J/embedGenerator/readme.md

 # How to contribute

-You can contribute with fork this project and add pull request
+You can contribute with fork this project.

+## Make changelog

+After you have finished your work, you must make a changelog using `npx changeset`.
+After you have make your changelog create a pull request **with your commited changelog inside .changeset**.
+That it !

 # Run test